 This past weekend we decided it was time to check out our first local seasonal event: The Christmas Tractor Parade.
 This parade I have been told is the biggest of the year and at least a thousand people bundled in their warm clothes line up along the parade route.

 L and I put on our warmer clothes and walked downtown.
 There we met some family friends, some of their kids, and nephews and found our spot along the brick street.

 You may wonder: what makes a Christmas parade a tractor parade?
 Well most of the lighted floats were either pulled by tractors, pulling tractors, carrying tractors, or had tractor themed decorations on them.
 We saw a motorcycle dressed up in cardboard to look like a tractor, several holiday blow up santa-riding tractors, the parade queen sat on the bucket of a tractor, and we saw a lumber tractor on a semi truck bed decorated with full limbs of fallen timber.

 Overall it was a lively and inviting Christmas parade.
 It was well attended too in-spite of the rain and cool temperatures.
-Let’s just say it was a great first local outing and we will probably go again another year.
+It was a great first local outing and we will probably go again another year.